MarkDYabut/my-website/src/content/tech/2022-01-04-what-is-a-software-test-engineer.md

 ---
 ### Outsourced Definition

-Here's a [link](https://www.betterteam.com/software-test-engineer-job-description) of someone else's definition of a software test engineer.
+Here's a <a href="https://www.betterteam.com/software-test-engineer-job-description" target="_blank">link</a> of someone else's definition of a software test engineer.

 ### My Definition